 - ATPL(A) – Candidates desiring an Australian ATPL(A) holding a valid foreign ATPL(A) licence are required to pass AHUF, AOSA and IREX1 subject-parts within one 'window'.

 - ATPL(H) – Candidates desiring an Australian ATPL(H) holding a valid foreign ATPL(H) licence are required to pass both AHUF and AOSH subject-parts within one 'window'.

 1 A candidate for an Australian ATPL(A) who has previously passed CASA's IREX exam is not required to re-sit this subject.

 Where an Australian instrument rating is desired, candidates must also pass the instrument rating examination (IREX).
 This is an option for all Australian licences [PPL, CPL or ATPL(H)] and may be added at any time, except for an ATPL(A) where it is a mandatory requirement prior to issue.

 1 June 2014

-All Flight Crew Licence & Rating exams
+All Flight Crew Licence and Rating exams

-From 1 June 2014, CASA will progressively be introducing some questions into exams which do NOT provide multiple choice answers.
+From 1 June 2014, CASA will progressively be introducing some questions into exams which do not provide multiple choice answers.
 These questions will require only a numerical value(s) (no text or punctuation) to be entered using the keypad; e.g. 123.
-It is anticipated that these questions will be of a practical type such as, “The distance from A to B in nm is closest to –” the candidate will then need to determine their answer and enter the value in the space provided.
+It is anticipated that these questions will be of a practical type such as, 'The distance from A to B in nm is closest to –' the candidate will then need to determine their answer and enter the value in the space provided.
 Where appropriate, CASA will set an acceptable range of values for the correct answer.
 The permissible range would vary with the complexity of the question, but would allow for variations candidates may obtain from using different methods or navigation computers.